About us

 Between July 10, 2007 and May 17, 2008, Erden Eruç rowed from Bodega Bay on the California shores to the waters of Papua New Guinea.
 The 312 days that he had spent in his rowboat became the new Guinness World Record for the longest time at sea by a solo ocean rower.
 The previous record was 304 days, which belonged to the late Peter Bird, a pioneer of ocean rowing who was lost at sea.

 A full blown La Niña was in effect during the 2007-08 winter months that Erden spent on the Pacific with the intentions of reaching Australia.
-It is well known that the climate phenomenon known as La Niña brings cooler conditions to the eastern Pacific.
+The climate phenomenon known as La Niña brings cooler conditions to the eastern Pacific.
 Consequently, stronger winds blow due west which push the warm ocean surface waters westward.
 Warmer conditions thus created in the western Pacific then create heavier monsoons and more cylonic activity.
 We suspect that it was due to these stronger winds that Erden was unable to cross the Equator early on and failed to remain on track for Australia.

 Being carried further north to face typhoons with little food on board was a recipe for disaster, which surely would have created a rescue situation, risking the loss of the boat.
 The responsible seamanship required erring on the side of safety and creating the least cost to those who would be coming to Erden's aid.
 Philippine fishermen on vessels operated by the Frabelle Fishing Corporation assisted in the "orderly retreat" helping to retrieve Erden's boat, and later stored it at the Frabelle facilities in General Santos City on Mindanao Island in the Philippines.